jmarcoslc/F1Standings/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Contact

+if you have any doubt, you can contact with me via email: jmarcoslc@gmail.com